ansiversa/db/docs/documentation.md

 Clears the cached quiz client.
 Use in tests that reconfigure the database between runs.

 ### `QuizQuestions.getRandomQuestionsForUser(userId: string, limit: number): Promise<QuizQuestion[]>`
-Returns up to `limit` random quiz questions that are either global (`user_id IS NULL`) or assigned to the provided user.
+Returns up to `limit` random active questions.
+The `userId` argument is reserved for future personalization logic; today the selection is global.
 The limit is clamped to the range 1–100 to avoid excessive queries.

 ```ts
 import { Apps } from "@ansiversa/db";